Jonathan Marchessault: Florida Panthers (2016–2017)

-Vegas Golden Knights
+Vegas Golden Knights (2017–2024)

-On June 21, 2017, having been exposed by the Panthers, Marchessault was selected by the Vegas Golden Knights in the 2017 NHL Expansion Draft.
+On June 21, 2017, having been exposed by the Panthers, Marchessault was selected by the Vegas Golden Knights in the 2017 NHL expansion draft.
 On January 3, 2018, Marchessault signed a six-year, $30 million extension with the Golden Knights.
-With 75 points in the regular season and 21 points in the Stanley Cup Playoffs, Marchessault established himself as one of the league's elite wingers.
-He led the team in post-season scoring with eight goals as the Golden Knights reached the Stanley Cup Finals in their inaugural season.
+With 75 points in the regular season and 21 points in the 2018 Stanley Cup playoffs, Marchessault established himself as one of the league's elite wingers.
+He led the team in postseason scoring with eight goals as the Golden Knights reached the Stanley Cup Finals in their inaugural season.

-He would score 25 goals to go with 34 assists during the 2018–19 NHL season, as the Golden Knights would once again battle the San Jose Sharks in the 2019 Stanley Cup playoffs.
-Marchessault would score the game-tying goal in Game 7 of the Western Conference Quarter Finals in the final minute of the game, though the Sharks would eventually win in overtime.
+He scored 25 goals to go with 34 assists during the 2018–19 season, as the Golden Knights once again battled the San Jose Sharks in the 2019 Stanley Cup playoffs.
+Marchessault scored the game-tying goal in game 7 of the first round in the final minute of the game, though the Sharks eventually won in overtime.
 Afterwards, he was very outspoken about the major penalty call in the third period to teammate Cody Eakin, who cross-checked Sharks forward Joe Pavelski who fell to the ice awkwardly and subsequently began bleeding from his head.
 The penalty resulted in the Sharks scoring four power-play goals to take a 4–3 lead.

-Marchessault scored his first career playoff hat trick for the Golden Knights against the Colorado Avalanche on Sunday, June 6, 2021 in Game 4 of their second round Stanley Cup Playoffs matchup, helping Vegas to tie the series at 2-2.
+Marchessault scored his first career playoff hat-trick for the Golden Knights against the Colorado Avalanche on June 6, 2021, in game 4 of their second round Stanley Cup playoffs matchup, helping Vegas to tie the series at 2–2.
+The Golden Knights reached the Stanley Cup semifinals, but were defeated by the Montreal Canadiens in six games.

+The 2021–22 season proved a disappointment for the Golden Knights, plagued by injuries to key players, ultimately missing the playoffs for the first time in franchise history.
+However, Marchessault enjoyed a strong campaign, equalling his career high in goals and leading the team in points.
+He was the Golden Knights' representative in the 2022 NHL All-Star Game.